Nitrogen-induced ELM suppression and confinement improvement in the EAST tokamak with a full metal wall: Introduction

 \section{Introduction}

-The High-Confinement Mode (H-mode), characterized by elevated core density and temperature\cite{wagner1982regime}, represents a primary operational scenario for magnetic confinement fusion devices aiming to achieve the requisite fusion triple product $n T \tau_E$ and ignition condition\cite{lawson1957some,connor1998magnetohydrodynamic,mcnally1973nuclear}.
+The High-Confinement Mode (H-mode), characterized by elevated core density and temperature~\cite{wagner1982regime}, represents a primary operational scenario for magnetic confinement fusion devices aiming to achieve the requisite fusion triple product $n T \tau_E$ and ignition condition~\cite{lawson1957some,connor1998magnetohydrodynamic,mcnally1973nuclear}.

-In H-mode, an edge transport barrier known as the pedestal forms\cite{wagner1982regime,snyder2004elms}, which significantly reduces turbulent transport and sustains the high core confinement\cite{urano2014pedestal}.
+In H-mode, an edge transport barrier known as the pedestal forms~\cite{wagner1982regime,snyder2004elms}, which significantly reduces turbulent transport and sustains the high core confinement~\cite{urano2014pedestal}.

-However, the steep pressure gradients and associated bootstrap currents in the pedestal can trigger Peeling--Ballooning (PB) instabilities \cite{connor1998magnetohydrodynamic,urano2014pedestal}.
+However, the steep pressure gradients and associated bootstrap currents in the pedestal can trigger Peeling-Ballooning (PB) instabilities~\cite{connor1998magnetohydrodynamic,urano2014pedestal}.

-As the pedestal evolves, pressure and current density profiles eventually breach the ideal MHD stability boundary, triggering Edge-Localized Modes (ELMs) \cite{snyder2004elms}.
+As the pedestal evolves, pressure and current density profiles eventually breach the P-B stability boundary and trigger Edge-Localized Modes (ELMs)~\cite{snyder2004elms}.

-These bursts eject filaments into the Scrape-Off Layer (SOL) and induce transient heat fluxes onto plasma-facing components (PFCs) \cite{huijsmans2015modelling}.
-The resulting erosion and thermal stress on the divertor and first wall pose a significant threat to the longevity of steady-state reactors \cite{leonard1999impact,herrmann2003stationary}.
-In future burning plasma devices (e.g., ITER) \cite{snyder2009pedestal}, lower normalized ion gyro-radii($\rho_\ast$) and altered collisionality will weaken diamagnetic stabilization, critically lowering the threshold for medium-$n$ PB modes \cite{snyder2004elms,huijsmans2015modelling}.
-Consequently, developing integrated control scenarios that suppress ELMs while maintaining high confinement remains a primary goal for steady-state fusion operation.
+ELMs expel bursts of particles and energy into the Scrape-Off Layer (SOL) and induce transient heat fluxes onto plasma-facing components (PFCs)~\cite{huijsmans2015modelling}.
+In reactor-scale plasmas, these transients can impose damaging heat loads on divertor targets and other PFCs, posing a significant threat to the longevity of steady-state reactors~\cite{leonard1999impact,herrmann2003stationary}.
+The problem is expected to become more restrictive in future burning plasma devices (e.g., ITER)~\cite{snyder2009pedestal}, where smaller normalized ion gyro-radii ($\rho_i$) and collisionality can reduce diamagnetic stabilization of medium$n$ P-B modes~\cite{snyder2004elms,huijsmans2015modelling}.
+Therefore, developing integrated control scenarios that suppress ELMs while maintaining high confinement remains a primary goal for steady-state fusion operation.